adriangeerre/Lj-SPHERE_HybridAssembly/README.md

 Install conda if not yet installed.
 Then, Install the required conda environments from the `envs` folder.
 The environment `HA` is the pipeline's environment and, therefore, the only enviroment to be activated.
 The other environments are auxiliary and automatically activated during the pipeline run.

-Moreover, the NCBI's software PGAP needs to be installed in your working enviroment.
+Moreover, the NCBI's Prokaryotic Genome Annotation Pipeline or [PGAP](https://github.com/ncbi/pgap) needs to be installed in your working enviroment.
 Warning: HPC enviroments using Slurm might caused PGAP to fail without a clear reason, in that case I recomment patching this issue with a local computer.

 ### Required files